jack17529/rpncalc/README.md

 ## Installation

-1. Install the requirements file.
+1. Unzip the repository.
+2. `cd` inside the repository.
+3. Install the package using `sudo python3 setup.py install`

 ## Tests

 The test are written using `pytest` and `unittest`
+See the tests present in `test` directory or just eun them using `pytest` command.

 ## Docs